These are the five highest GDPR fines in November 2024

 Foodinho: 5 million euros (Italy)

 The proceedings were triggered by the tragic accident of a driver who died during a delivery for the delivery service Foodinho.
-After his account was deactivated by an automated system on the Glovo platform, the deceased received an inappropriate message excluding him from the platform due to alleged breaches of contract.
+After his account was deactivated by an automated system on the Glovo platform, the Deceased an inappropriate message that excluded him from the platform due to alleged breaches of contract.
 The message not only caused a public stir, but also led to extensive data protection investigations.

-During its investigations, the Italian data protection authority Garante per la protezione dei dati personali (GPDP) found massive deficiencies in data processing that affected not only this individual case, but Foodinho's entire data processing infrastructure.
-Particular attention was paid to automated data processing and the transparency of the terms of use.
-The personal data of around 35,000 registered drivers was processed unlawfully.
+The Italian data protection authority Garante per la protezione dei dati personali (GPDP) found massive deficiencies in data processing during its investigations, which affected not only this individual case, but Foodinho's entire data processing infrastructure.
+Particular attention was paid to automated data processing and the Transparency of the terms of use.
+Thus personal data of around 35,000 registered drivers processed unlawfully.
 In particular, Foodinho used biometric authentication methods without sufficiently clarifying and documenting their legal basis.

 In particular, Foodinho used biometric authentication methods without sufficiently clarifying and documenting their legal basis.
 The "Excellence Score", a rating system for drivers, was also based on automated data processing that was neither sufficiently documented nor explained to users in a comprehensible manner.

-The data protection authority imposed a fine of five million euros and demanded further corrective measures.
-It emphasized the need to integrate data protection into processes from the outset ("privacy by design").
+The data protection authority imposed a Fine amounting to five million euros and called for further corrective measures.
+She emphasized the need to Data protection into the processes from the outset ("privacy by design").

 Source: Notice of fine by the Garante per la protezione dei dati personali against Foodinho